Risks and Complications

 Endoscopy Related Risks

-Gastric Balloon Related Risks
+Intragastric Balloon Related Risks

-- Post-Procedure Symptoms: These are common in the first few days after balloon placement, and patients may experience stomach cramps, stomach pain/discomfort, nausea, vomiting, acid reflux with heartburn / indigestion, minor bleeding in the oesophagus, and a feeling of fullness or bloating.
-You will be prescribed medications to assist in controlling these symptoms and it is important that you purchase these medications and take them as directed.
-If these symptoms persist or worsen, you should contact the clinic immediately (including by the 24-hour patient support number outside of business hours).
-Rarely, patients may additionally have symptoms of diarrhea, sore throat, excessive salivation, gas or belching, hiccups, constipation, gastrointestinal hypermotility, oesophageal dysmotility, aspiration, hyperventilation, gastritis, halitosis (bad breath), indigestions, or dizziness.
+- Post-Procedure Symptoms – These are common in the first few days after balloon placement.
+Patients may experience stomach cramps, stomach pain or discomfort, nausea, acid reflux with heartburn or indigestion, minor bleeding in the oesophagus, and a feeling of fullness or bloating.
+To minimise these symptoms, medications are prescribed to control them and should be taken as directed by the doctors and nurses at The BMI Clinic.
+Less common symptoms that patients may experience include diarrhoea, vomiting, sore throat, excessive salivation, gas or belching, hiccups, constipation, gastrointestinal hypermotility, oesophageal dysmotility, aspiration, hyperventilation, gastritis, halitosis (bad breath), indigestions, or dizziness.